threyeinc/devart-template/project_summary.md

 ## Authors
 - Anurag Rana, github account
-- Joshua, Fernandes, github account (one per list element)
+- Joshua Fernandes, github account (one per list element)

 ## Description
 Insert a description containing about 100 to 150 words, including your motivation and the meaning behind your idea and execution.
 The Judges will be keen to know how your idea pushes the boundaries of code and technology.